cons0le7/Simple-Keylog/README.md

 ```
 python3 sentencer.py
 ```
 - This will convert the captured logs into an even more user-readable format and output the converted version as "logs_sentenced.txt" in the same directory.
-This version will be readable in a sentence-like format but will exclude key releases.
+This version will be in a sentence-like format but will exclude key releases.